junxit/us-congress-bills-111/bill.md

   >   - **(2)** *Additional enforcement authority* In addition to the powers of officers authorized pursuant to subsection (c), any officer who is authorized by the Secretary, or the head of any Federal or State agency that has entered into an agreement with the Secretary under subsection (a), to enforce the provisions of any Act to which this section applies may, with the same jurisdiction, powers, and duties as though section 311 of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
 1861) were incorporated into and made a part of each such Act—
   >     - **(A)** search or inspect any facility or conveyance used or employed in, or which reasonably appears to be used or employed in, the storage, processing, transport, or trade of fish or fish products;
   >     - **(B)** inspect records pertaining to the storage, processing, transport, or trade of fish or fish products;
-  >     - **(C)** detain, for a period of up to 5 days, any shipment of fish or fish product imported into, landed on, introduced into, exported from, or transported within the jurisdiction of the United States, or, if such fish or fish product is deemed to be perishable, sell and retain the proceeds therefrom for a period of up to 5 days; and
+  >     - **(C)** detain, for a period of up to 5 days, any shipment of fish or fish product imported into, landed on, introduced into, exported from, or transported within the jurisdiction of the United States, or, if such fish or fish product is deemed to be perishable, sell and retain the proceeds therefrom for a period of up to 5 days;
   >     - **(D)** make an arrest, in accordance with any guidelines which may be issued by the Attorney General, for any offense under the laws of the United States committed in the person’s presence, or for the commission of any felony under the laws of the United States, if the person has reasonable grounds to believe that the person to be arrested has committed or is committing a felony;
   >     - **(E)** search and seize, in accordance with any guidelines that are issued by the Attorney General; and
   >     - **(F)** execute and serve any subpoena, arrest warrant, search warrant issued in accordance with rule 41 of the Federal Rules of Criminal Procedure, or other warrant or civil or criminal process issued by any officer or court of competent jurisdiction.
+  >   - **(3)** *Disclosure of enforcement information* The Secretary may disclose, as necessary and appropriate, information, including information collected under joint authority of the Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
+1801 et seq.) and the Atlantic Tunas Convention Act of 1975 (16 U.S.C.
+71 et seq.) or the Western and Central Pacific Fisheries Convention Implementation Act (16 U.S.C.
+6901 et seq.) or other statutes implementing international fishery agreements, to any other Federal or State government agency, the Food and Agriculture Organization of the United Nations, the secretariat or equivalent of an international fishery management organization or arrangement made pursuant to an international fishery agreement, or a foreign government, if—
+  >     - **(A)** such government, organization, or arrangement has policies and procedures to protect such information from unintended or unauthorized disclosure; and
+  >     - **(B)** such disclosure is necessary—
+  >       - **(i)** to ensure compliance with any law or regulation enforced or administered by the Secretary;
+  >       - **(ii)** to administer or enforce any international fishery agreement to which the United States is a party;
+  >       - **(iii)** to administer or enforce a binding conservation measure adopted by any international organization or arrangement to which the United States is a party;
+  >       - **(iv)** to assist in any investigative, judicial, or administrative enforcement proceeding in the United States; or
+  >       - **(v)** to assist in any law enforcement action undertaken by a law enforcement agency of a foreign government, or in relation to a legal proceeding undertaken by a foreign government.
   > - **(e)** *Prohibited acts* It is unlawful for any person—
   >   - **(1)** to violate any provision of this title or any regulation or permit issued pursuant to this title;
   >   - **(2)** to refuse to permit any officer authorized to enforce the provisions of this title to board, search, or inspect a vessel, aircraft, vehicle, or shoreside facility subject to such person’s control for the purposes of conducting any search, investigation, or inspection in connection with the enforcement of this title, any regulation promulgated under this title, or any Act to which this section applies;